-Price: 1850 SEK / person (with a booking for 2 or more participants): the price includes boat trip, use of a life vest, hot drinks, snacks and guiding in English or Swedish by a local nature photographer.
-Max 3 participants
+Price: 1850 SEK per person (with a booking for 2 or more participants) – 2220 SEK for a single booking: the price includes boat trip, use of a life vest, hot drinks, snacks and guiding in English by a local nature photographer.
+Max 3 participants.

 To bring along: I recommend suitable clothing (layers), appropriate shoes, camera gear (a 300-500 mm lens is recommended), camera instruction manual, raincoat, insect repellent, bottle of water and in case of warm and sunny weather headgear and sunscreen.
 Don’t forget your patience.